 Co-author: Till Westmann, Senior Director, Engineering

-The beta bits for Couchbase 6.5, the upcoming release of Couchbase Server, are now available.
+The bits for Couchbase 6.5, the upcoming release of Couchbase Server, are now available.
 The Analytics service, which supports efficient parallel query processing, has added support for support for window functions defined in the sql:2003 standard.

 For many of us (yours truly included) window functions is this magical feature that we rarely use.
 But window functions make SQL queries more concise thereby improving readability which makes it easy to maintain queries for real world applications.
 The queries expressed by window functions would otherwise involve expensive self-joins and subqueries which are hard to optimize resulting in slow running queries.
 I’ll illustrate the point by calculating a running total which is the most practical example for using window functions.There are multiple ways of calculating a running total in SQL.
 In this blog post, I will calculate the running total in two ways – the old school way using an INNER JOIN and the newly available Window Functions in Couchbase 6.5.